Saturday Sires: Complexity

 “Very early on this season the news coming out of Ocala was as positive as its ever been with any new stallion we've ever had,” he said.
 “We all know how quickly that can change, but almost as soon as they hit the track down there, you started hearing positive things.
 Of course, the proof is when they get in the starting gate and the momentum has continued to build.

-“The great thing is its been quality winners at the best tracks, from the best farms, just everything that you hope for when you put a stallion in the barn.”
+“The great thing is its been quality winners at the best tracks, from some of the best operations, just everything that you hope for when you put a stallion in the barn.”

 TDN Stallions: Complexity from Thoroughbred Daily News on Vimeo.